-Prerequisite: GRMN 1002 with a minimum grade of C or GER 102 with a minimum grade of C

-This is the third course in a four-course sequence and is open to students with three years of high school or two semesters of college German or the equivalent.
+Prerequisite: GRMN 1002 with a minimum grade of C or GER 102 with a minimum grade of C or GRMN 1002C with a minimum grade of C. This is the third course in a four-course sequence and is open to students with three years of high school or two semesters of college German or the equivalent.